-In a way, how we perceive reality is thought for us through classification or (political) institutionalisation.
+In a way, how we perceive reality is thought for us through classification or (political) institutionalization.
 This affects even the simplest of objects or ideas that we use in our daily lives.
-Everything plays at least their own symbolical role in this world, and this role you can discuss, or even appropriate.
+Everything plays its symbolical role in this world, and this role you can discuss, or even appropriate.
 Artists, like Catherine Czudej for example, have found their way in constructing another approach to reality.
 By destabilizing and displacing common objects and conventions with a humorous approach, Czudej inverts and manipulates the familiar, and at the same time reveals a critical analysis of the conventional and the dominant.

 Arranging the accidental

-This idea materialises most clearly in his work around soundscapes.
-During his residency, van Zanten worked together with friends and musicians, organising jam sessions.
-When I visited him in his studio at LEOXIII, the place looked like an experimental recording set, with instruments scattered around.
+This idea materializes most clearly in his work around soundscapes.
+During his residency, van Zanten worked together with friends and musicians, organizing jam sessions.
+When I visited him in his studio at LEO XIII, the place looked like an experimental recording set, with instruments scattered around.
 “Today I’m focusing on the way improvisation and sound can contribute or interact; performing together to create a free space for understanding and thoughts.”
 The sessions resulted in In a Moment or Two We Tune In, a site-specific performance, from which a summary can be found online.
-With In a Moment or Two We Tune In, van Zanten embarks different types of interaction that sprout from improvisation.
-Improvisation, both during the jam sessions and his performances, allows for play within or even without a framework of set rules.
-In a Moment or Two We Tune In is the attitude of the experiment, as van Zanten creates a mental space for the things to happen, and the public to interact.
+With In a Moment or Two We Tune In, van Zanten embarks on different types of interaction that sprout from improvisation.
+Improvisation, both during the jam sessions and his performances allow for play within or even without a framework of set rules.
+In a Moment or Two We Tune In is the attitude of the experiment, as van Zanten creates a mental space for things to happen, and the public to interact.
 It is in this freedom that a fluid reality is created, between the lines of the accidental and the staged.